 When a person is charged with Manslaughter in Denver County, he or she is often overwhelmed.
-The individual is often in shock and still trying to sort out events in his or her mind from the incident when the attorneys at the O’Malley Law Office are called.
+The individual is often in shock and still trying to sort out events in his or her mind from the incident when the attorneys at O'Malley and Sawyer are called.
 Whether or not you committed the alleged crime, any involvement in the death of another person is a difficult process.

 Any involvement in the death of another person is difficult to process – this is why you need a lawyer to fight on your behalf.

 Definition and Consequences of Manslaughter

 Manslaughter is closely related to the crime of Vehicular Assault (with the enhancer of Reckless Driving) with the exception that a vehicle is not involved.
 Therefore, Manslaughter is defined as:

 Someone “recklessly causing the death of another person” or “intentionally causing or helping another person to commit suicide.”

 The District Attorney will charge the individual with a class 4 felony no matter the circumstances.
 This accusation involves a possible prison term with a sentence of two to six years.
 When the death of another individual is involved, prosecutors in Adams County work hard to make sure that everyone involved is punished for the crime.
 Crimes against the person are taken seriously in Colorado.

 Whenever an accidental death (hunting, climbing, or boating) occurs, police in Arapahoe County are too eager to charge an individual with the crime of Manslaughter.
 Families of the victim need someone to atone for the death of their loved one.
 They are hurting and not thinking clearly at the time.
 Therefore, they might pressure the District Attorney for a stiffer penalty without looking objectively at the evidence.
 We ensure that the District Attorney and judge know the whole story.

 When accidents happen, the police are far too quick to file Manslaughter charges.